sitegeist/beacon-sticker-demo/README.md

 You can run the server part with docker: ```docker-compose up```.
 The web server runs on port 8085.
-You can change this in docker-compose.yml.
+You can change this in docker-compose.yml. create an empty htdocs/data.txt file and enable read/write access for webserver.

 ## Installation on iPhone